manasbir/sqrt-optimizooooooor/README.md

 # optimizooor
+# why is half the repo makefile all of a sudden????
 # ill update this later lol, so much to write
 ## ill publish an article if it gets interesting or if anyone cares